'American Honey' (2016) by Andrea Arnold

 Vibe:

 A road movie … of the post-millennium, blue collar America, fever dream type.
 Arnold assembled a motley crew of non-actors from Wal-Mart parking lots and Florida Panhandle beaches.
-She combines this with Robbie Ryan’s inspired cinematography: think many lens flares, hand held shots and an overall satisfying yellow palate.
+She combines this with Robbie Ryan’s inspired cinematography: think many lens flares, hand held shots and an overall satisfying yellow palette.
 It’s topped off with a soundtrack of disjointed trap-y hip-hop and cloying country.
 Generally lacking any of the standard Hollywood polish.
 Nicely rough around the edges.

 Best time to watch: